sim1984/example-db_2_5/README.md

-# Database example for Fireird 2.5
+# Database example for Firebird 2.5

 Scripts for creating databases for examples of applications for DBMS Firebird 2.5